[Minor revision–posted 4/28/21 (replaces 7/23/18 edition)]

 c.
 All motor vehicles, including UVs and golf carts, purchased from surplus, federal, or state agencies are subject to the procedures established in OP 72.15, Purchasing/Leasing Motor Vehicles.
 (Attachment F)

-a.
-Emergency use only and rental of UVs and golf carts, both short-term and long-term, must be approved by Department Head, TTU Fleet Manager, Managing Director of Procurement Services, and the Vice President for Administration & Finance and Chief Financial Officer.
-Purpose and length of rental must be included, along with arrangements for charging station(s) which is(are) approved by BMC.
+Emergency use only and rental of UVs and golf carts, both short-term and long-term, must be approved by the department head, TTU Fleet Manager, Chief Procurement Officer, and the Senior Vice President for Administration & Finance and Chief Financial Officer.
+Purpose and length of rental must be included, along with arrangements for charging station(s) which are approved by BMC.
 (Attachment F)

 12. Transfers and Deletions

 Vehicles, including UVs and golf carts, may be transferred from one agency to another or from one department to another within the university system with the approval of the TTU Vehicle Fleet Manager.
 Transferred vehicles must be in sound mechanical condition and not increase the receiving agency or departmental vehicle inventory unless documented approval is obtained from the state Office of Vehicle Fleet Management.
 Refer to OP 72.15, Purchasing/Leasing Motor Vehicles, covering additions to the fleet.

 Additionally, any university vehicle to be transferred or deleted from inventory must comply with the procedures established in OP 63.08, Property Management, and OP 80.04, Disposal of Motor Vehicles as Surplus Property.
 The transferring/deleting department will provide a fully executed copy of the applicable paperwork to the TTU Vehicle Fleet Manager and the Texas Tech University System Office of Risk Management.